dfinity/portal/docs/references/http-gateway-protocol-spec.md

 An HTTP request by an HTTP client is handled by these steps:

+1. An HTTP client makes a request
+2. The HTTP Gateway intercepts the request
-1. Resolve the canister ID that the request is intended for
+3. The HTTP Gateway resolves the canister ID that the request is intended for
-2. Candid-encode the HTTP request
+4. The HTTP Gateway Candid encodes the HTTP request
-3. Invoke the canister via a query call to the `http_request` interface
+5. The HTTP Gateway invokes the canister via a query call to the `http_request` interface
-4. The canister handles the request and returns an HTTP response, encoded in Candid, together with additional metadata
+6. The canister handles the request and returns an HTTP response, encoded in Candid, together with additional metadata
-5. If requested by the canister, send the request again via an update call to `http_request_update`.
+7. If requested by the canister, the HTTP Gateway sends the request again via an update call to `http_request_update`.
-6. If applicable, fetch further body data via streaming query calls.
+8. If applicable, the HTTP Gateway fetches further body data via streaming query calls.
-7. If applicable, validate the certificate of the response.
+9. If applicable, the HTTP Gateway validates the certificate of the response.
-8. Send the response to the HTTP client.
+10. The HTTP Gateway Candid decodes the response and returns it to the HTTP client.

 ## Canister ID Resolution